eclipse-theia/theia/doc/Migration.md

 #### Disabled node integration and added context isolation flag in Electron renderer

 This also means that `electron-remote` can no longer be used in components in `electron-frontend` or `electron-common`.
-In order to use electron-related functionality from the browser, you need to expose an API via a preload script (see  https://www.electronjs.org/docs/latest/tutorial/context-isolation). to achieve this from a Theia extension, you need to follow these steps:
+In order to use electron-related functionality from the browser, you need to expose an API via a preload script (see https://www.electronjs.org/docs/latest/tutorial/context-isolation).
+To achieve this from a Theia extension, you need to follow these steps:

-1. Define the API interface and declare an api variable on the global `window` variable.
+1. Define the API interface and declare an API variable on the global `window` variable.
 See `packages/filesystem/electron-common/electron-api.ts` for an example
 2. Write a preload script module that implements the API on the renderer ("browser") side and exposes the API via `exposeInMainWorld`.
 You'll need to expose the API in an exported function called `preload()`.
 See `packages/filesystem/electron-browser/preload.ts` for an example.
 3. Declare a `theiaExtensions` entry pointing to the preload script like so:
 ```